Fixed protection

 The three versions of fixed protection

 The lifetime allowance (LTA) has been reduced on three occasions.
 Each time, a version of fixed protection has been made available to help people who had pension rights that already exceeded, or are likely to exceed, the reduced LTA.
-It can offer valuable protection against LTA tax charges.
+It provided valuable protection against LTA tax charges and could also give a higher tax free cash entitlement.

 FP2016 | 6 April 2016: £1.25M to £1M | £1.25M |